grafana/synthetic-monitoring-api-go-client/docs/API.md

 If you are unsure about the region of your stack, check **Synthetic Monitoring -> Config** page.
 API URL for your Grafana Cloud instance will be listed under **Backend address**

-> NOTE: You need to be `Admin` in to access Synthetic Monitoring config page
+> NOTE: You need to be `Admin` in Grafana to access Synthetic Monitoring config page

 ## Authentication